 The desire to provide “Additionality” has been a major driver of new corporate demand for renewable energy procurement in recent years.
 Citing several Low Impact Hydro Institute (LIHI) Certified projects as reference cases, Karbone has constructed this research piece to illustrate the types of opportunity available to Corporate purchasers who are seeking to have a greater impact on the status quo and who are not limited to “New-Build-Only” Additionality.

 There has been continued year-on-year supply growth in the NEPOOL Class I REC market across all states and almost all technologies.
-The following report explores the resulting supply and demand fundamentals and analyzes the pricing trends and legislative impact on this particular market.
+The following report explores the resulting supply and demand fundamentals as well as the potential impact of recent policy announcements on this particular market.

 The following report provides a summary of proposed and recently enacted legislative and regulatory policy affecting the renewable energy markets in the United States.